CloudVeneto/HPCPadovaUserGuide/docs/source/cluster.rst

        | 4 GPUs NVIDIA H100 80GB HBM3
      - 60
      - Can be used only for the enipred partition
+   * - **sparch**
+     - 30 days
+     -
+     - | 384 cpu-threads, 1500 GB of RAM memory
+       | 4 GPUs NVIDIA H100 80GB HBM3
+     - 60
+     - Can be used only for the sparch partition
    * - **qst**
      - 30 days
      -